 For the GR-deviation model at the $i$-th PN order, we add a deviation parameter $\delta \phi_{i}$, which leads to a phase correction in the Fourier-domain waveform~\citep{LIGOScientific:2021sio}

 where $\mathfrak{u} \equiv (\pi Mf)^{1/3}$, and $M$ is the redshifted total mass.
 We only consider the modification in the inspiral stage, which cuts off when the frequency is twice the innermost stable circular orbit frequency.
-Therefore, for the $i$-th PN deviation model, the estimated parameters are $\{{\cal M},\eta,d_L,t_c,\delta \phi_i\}$.
-Note that deviation parameters in different PN orders are usually studied separately, assuming only one PN deviation parameter is nonzero, which is more effective to pick up possible deviations at different PN orders~\citep{LIGOScientific:2021sio}.
-The case with multiple nonzero PN-deviation parameters was also investigated, but with much less constraining power due to increased degeneracy of parameters.
+Usually, the deviation parameters at different PN orders are studied separately, assuming only one PN deviation parameter is nonzero, which is more effective to pick up possible deviations at different PN orders~\citep{LIGOScientific:2021sio}.
+Therefore, for the $i$-th PN deviation model, only 5 parameters, $\{{\cal M},\eta,d_L,t_c,\delta \phi_i\}$, are estimated.